 |Law School||The Dickinson School of Law, Carlisle, Pennsylvania, J.D., 1993|

 Associations & Memberships

 •Luzerne County Bar Association

 •Pennsylvania Bar Association

 Robert E. Smith joined Marshall Dennehey Warner Coleman & Goggin in 2001 and became a shareholder in 2008.
 He handles a wide variety of casualty matters but focuses primarily in the areas of motor vehicle law, uninsured/underinsured motorist claims, insurance disputes and premises liability.
 Throughout his career, Robert has successfully resolved hundreds of casualty matters through trial, arbitration or mediation.

 Prior to joining our firm, Robert was an associate with Murphy & O'Connor in Philadelphia for eight years.
 His practice was devoted to general civil defense litigation including, but not limited to, premises liability, professional liability motor vehicle law and employment law.

-Robert has been asked by clients and professional organizations to lecture on a variety of topics regarding the handling of uninsured and underinsured motorist claims.
+Clients and professional organizations have asked Robert to lecture on a variety of topics regarding the handling of uninsured and underinsured motorist claims.